The national fight against revenge porn

 Since founding CCRI, Jacobs has worked with lawmakers and tech companies, presenting resources like CCRI’s Online Removal Guide, to bring about change in the world of revenge porn.
 There are now consequences, such as fines or jail time.
 To date, 34 states plus the District of Columbia have passed laws against nonconsensual porn.

-In 2014, New Jersey became the first state to pass such legislation.
-The following year, tech companies and social media platforms created policies and guidelines against it.
+In 2004, New Jersey became the first state to pass such legislation.
+Tech companies and social media platforms created policies and guidelines against it.

 Through it all, Jacobs and CCRI were there to help draft legislation.